buildpacks/docs/content/docs/app-developer-guide/export-to-oci-layout.md

 3 directories, 10 files
 ```

-As you can see, there are 3 missing files at `sample-app/blobs/sha256` folder, the missing 3 blobs are the blobs from the
+As you can see, there are 3 missing files at `sample-app/blobs/sha256` folder.
+The missing 3 blobs are the blobs from the
 `run-image` that were not downloaded but if you check your config file you'll notice you have the same number of layers as
 when you export the full image.